apausa/hackaton-jump2digital-finals/frontend/README.md

 ## You can find in the app

-- React
+- React application.
-- Redux
+- Redux to manage the state.
+- Api calls with axios.
-- SCSS
+- SCSS for styling.